 The weekend is sponsored by the Old Time Music Players and Vacationland Bluegrass Jam Camp of Maine and is hosted by Searsport Shores Ocean Camping in Searsport, ME.
 Come with some friends and make new ones while you are here celebrating American string band music, stories and the cultures that brought us those traditions.

 All types of camping is available that weekend including tents, hammocks, RVs, safari, cabin rentals.
-Discounted camping rates available for participants.
 Volunteers are needed, and any time you can give is greatly appreciated.
 Bartering welcome.

 Come early, stay long.